MediciHouse07/Learning_Records/economic_money_banking.md

 - private money(), state money()
 - the reality is it is hybird

+### 3-1 Lecture 4 1/

+2022/12/06

+- MBS
+- physical authority, CB authority

+### 3-2

+2022/12/06

+- Hyman minsky
+- financial instability hypothesis

+### 3-3

+2022/12/06

+- uses and sources
+- goods and services
+- financial assets
+- financial liabilities
+- money
+- decumulation, accumulation
+- repayment of debts
+- dishoarding
+- a hierachy picture
+- rule 1 every use has corresponding source
+- rule 2 every agents use is some other agents source

 # Lecture Week5
 ## Lec 1 The world that Badgehot knew
 ### 1-1 Video